amrvac/amrvac/doc/thermal_conduction.md

 # Physics

-Thermal conductivity is Spitzer conductivity for fully ionize plasma
+Thermal conductivity is Spitzer conductivity for fully ionized plasma

 # Numerics

-Thermal conduction equation is solved seperately in an operator-split fasion from the (M)HD equations.
+Thermal conduction equation is solved seperately in an operator-split fashion from the (M)HD equations.
 An explicit update and super time stepping time integrator is used to achieve second order accuracy in time.
 (Slope limited) symmetric scheme is used for discretization.